How To Edit Your WordPress User Profile

 Here you can change your login password details.

-Use this section only if you are required to change your login password.
-You will need to enter the new password twice before the system can accept the password change.
+Use the New Password section only if you need to modify or reset your login password.
+You will need to confirm your new password before the system can accept the password change.

-For a step-by-step tutorial that shows you you what to do if you lose or forget your WordPress password, go here:
+For a step-by-step tutorial that shows you you how to change WordPress passwords, go here:

 13 – Log Out Of All Other Sessions